 “Since I work from home a few days a week, we decided on a “lounge” concept, which combined an office with a living room and had a built-in desk with storage for me to work at, as well as some seating.
 We like hanging out in the lounge—it’s comfortable for me to work in there or to hang out while my daughter plays dress up,” notes Kleinmann.

 Along the wall opposite the framed wallpaper, Marzella and Kleinmann opted for a more personal display of memories and familiar faces.
-While we tend to think of gallery walls in terms of abstract paintings, drawings, prints, it’s clear that the focus of this display is family.
+While we tend to think of gallery wall in terms of abstract paintings, drawings, prints, it’s clear that the focus of this display is family.

 “I love photography and also loved the idea of making the lounge more personal and inviting by adding the gallery wall which is made up of family photos.
 It brings back good memories to walk by the wall, and I like that I can see part of it from our family room too.
 Now we just need to add photos of our newborn son!” says Kleinmann.